lywgit/lywgit.github.io/_posts/2018-10-04-post-url-generated-by-jekyll.md

 ## Posts categories and permalink

-To publish a jekyll post, you put it under the directly `_posts/`, which is automatically recognized by Jekyll.
+To publish a jekyll post, you put it under the directory `_posts/`, which is automatically recognized by Jekyll.
 It is mandatory that the file name has the format `yyyy-mm-dd-post-name.md`, so it can be used to generate the associated post url.

 For example, the markdown file of this page is **2018-10-04-post-url-by-jekyll.md** (under `_posts/`), which should show up as a page at *my-host-name***/2018/10/04/post-url-by-jekyll.html**.